 Rapid Drug Detox and Opiate Withdrawal

 Science has revealed the real benefits of withdrawal – a drug-free life.
 Scientists and doctors now know that withdrawal symptoms are one part of the detoxification process an opiate-dependent body goes through on its way to a drug-free state.
-In other words, withdrawal symptoms are signs that the body is recovering from the toxic effects of drug abuse.
+In other words, withdrawal symptoms are signs that the body is recovering from drug abuse’s toxic effects.

-Views about withdrawal and detoxification have come a long way from the archaic and dangerous ideas of the past.
+Views about withdrawal and detoxification have come a long way from the past archaic and dangerous ideas.
 Waismann Method® rapid drug detox is a more comfortable and efficient approach to managing opiate withdrawal symptoms.